vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 test(10000, 3000, funcs)
 ```

-It is not a surprise that taking the benefits of modular computations result is huge speedup of running-time:
+It is not a surprise that taking the benefits of modular computations results in the huge speedup in running-time:

 ```
 f(10000,1000): 450169549